BLACK HISTORY MONTH | Scheduled events

 TRUMBULL COUNTY

-Warren: Christ Episcopal Church, 2627 Atlantic St. NE, will have a free concert at 4 p.m.
-Sunday.
+Today: Christ Episcopal Church, 2627 Atlantic St. NE, Warren, will have a free concert at 4 p.m.
 The concert will feature bass/baritone Ronald Campbell singing spirituals, folk songs and show tunes by African-American composers.
-James Shiell, director of music and the arts at Christ Church, will accompany Campbell.
+James Shiell, the church’s director of music and the arts, will accompany Campbell.

 Don't Miss a Story